yshi1325/hiddenwarriors/README.md

-## Edit
+## Edit again

-This is the version 2 of our project
+This is the version 3 of our project

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).